andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 *Really emphasize the contrapposto*

-I'm listening but nothing is
+I'm listening but nothing is registering.

 "Who is the first one to come out with the straw cup?"